apathetic/green/docs/icons/overview.md

 ---
 title: "Overview"
-description: "GreenUI SVG icons and usage"
+description: "ZigZagUI SVG icons and usage"
 ---

 # Icons

-> The GreenUI library uses an svg-based icon system, with a generated `spritesheet.svg`.
+> The ZigZagUI library uses an svg-based icon system, with a generated `spritesheet.svg`.

 ## Format